MaxManausa/ChatGPT-Genie-VR/README.md

 # ChatGPT-Genie-VR

+FYI This protoype was made in a week

 This prototype is an immersive VR experience where users can interact with a genie powered by ChatGPT, providing them with access to an all-knowing entity.
 Requires an OPENAI API key to work